dladams/dune-dev/README.md

 # DUNE_PROJECT in the packages being built.
 In the latter, list
 # those packages that are to be built.
 If not, already present in
 # workdir/srcs, those packages will be checked out with
-# "mrb gitCheckout" whcih will presumably take them from the
+# "mrb gitCheckout" which will presumably take them from the
 # appropriate location in gitHub or Redmine.

 # To initialize in subsequent sessions